 We are also built around fulfilling platform promises i.e. we spend an awful lot of time thinking: is this right for the platform?
 Is it right for the audience?
 Whether on YouTube, Snapchat or FaceBook, there are all nuanced reasons for people being on each platform which need to be considered.

 Finally, we make sure we regularly try something new and unexpected.
-'Saturdays are Lit' has ended up being arguably our biggest show and that came from just trialling something.
+Our Saturday morning show 'Saturdays are Lit' has ended up being arguably our biggest show with 49 million views globally.
 It’s important to trial and test as well as deliver what's expected.
 You have to leave room for that innovation.

 Thanks to James Kirkham for the interview and the guys at Copa90 for hosting us.
 Follow James on Twitter at @spoonybear.